-Second year residents do (2) two week blocks of night shifts.
+Second year residents do (2) two week blocks of night shifts for InPatient Service.
 One block of elective time is available to tailor your experiences and pursue unique learning opportunities.
-The remaining block of critical care (CCU/MICU) involves call once per week, as you are part of a cutting edge team caring for acutely ill patients.
+The remaining block of critical care (CCU/MICU) involves one week of nights, as you are part of a cutting edge team caring for acutely ill patients.

 Much of the third year is spent with community physicians.
-Residents receive real-life exposure to rural medicine and community medicine during a rotation in a neighboring rural county at a Family Medicine Center.
 Three blocks are elective and can be chosen from a wide array of rotations available through the School of Medicine and local community physicians, as well as distant and international sites.
 Specialty surgery rotations (Otolaryngology/Opthalmology, Radiology/Urology, General Surgery, Dermatology, Procedures) emphasize ambulatory care and involve learning in a variety of medical centers and community locations.

 A Gastroenterology rotation is balanced between exposure to common GI disease and acquiring GI procedural skills.
 Family Medicine responsibilities during this year include two blocks of outpatient urgent care paired with practice management and a quality improvement project.
 Each third year resident completes one and one half blocks of supervisory inpatient work on our Family Medicine Service.